 Will baby boomers retire at 60?
 Will there be a massive employee shortage in a few years?
 What can companies and government agencies do?
 This is a very important topic, given demographic trends worldwide.
-Let me provide an overview with these 10 points.
+Let me provide an overview of these 10 points.

 1) The Conference Board published a good report in 2005 titled America's Aging Workforce Posing New Opportunities and Challenges.
 Quotes: